nativedigsol/necl/SPEC.md

 a * b   // product
 a / b   // quotient

-// Note that NML does not support the remainder, exponentiation and floor division operators
+// Note that NECL does not support the remainder, exponentiation and floor division operators
 ```

 #### Comparison operators